Frederisk/ZeroV/README.md

 VOEZ is a trademark or registered trademark of Rayark Inc.

-All original VOEZ assets (graphics, sounds, music, logos, etc.) are copyrighted by Rayark Inc. This project does not include any orginal VOEZ assets and relies on its own code and assets (or assets licensed under compatible open licenses).
+All original VOEZ assets (graphics, sounds, music, logos, etc.) are copyrighted by Rayark Inc. This project does not include any original VOEZ assets and relies on its own code and assets (or assets licensed under compatible open licenses).

 Any resemblance in gameplay mechanics or visual appearance is solely due to inspiration and the attempt to recreate similar gameplay elements as a tribute within a new, independent implementation.